"Baby Face Nelson" - Had Things Gone Differently, It Could Have Ended At Lake Como...

 Metcalfe was unarmed at that immediate moment on the porch.
 It was explained later that the Hermanson's were visited by folks in and out all day.
 While they allowed the stakeout, they didn't want the agents to be seen wearing or carrying weapons on the grounds.
 Thus the FBI weapons were hidden inside the house.
-There was a brief exchange with Nelson on the whereabouts of "Hobe."
+There was a brief exchange with Nelson on the whereabouts of "Hobe" and "Eddy."

-Winstead was in an upper window of the home with a deadly bead on the driver (Nelson) from his rifle, but he couldn't see the occupants.
-He relied on Metcalfe's observations and passage of information.
-Winstead could have killed all three of them within seconds.
+Winstead was in an upper window of the home with a deadly bead on the driver (Nelson) from his rifle, but he couldn't see the occupants well enough to identify them.
+He relied on Metcalfe's observations and passage of information, requiring Metcalfe to yell to him in the upstairs.

 But the key to any possible pursuit of the Nelson's and Chase, when they drove off, is found in one small fact long forgotten.
 SA McRae had taken the Bureau car to seek out lunch in Lake Geneva nearby and was not present.
 After being at the stake out so many days, the supplies of the G-Men ran dry.
 But now there was no vehicle avail for the use of Metcalfe and Winstead.
 Nelson and others showed up at the home at the exact moment SA McRae was a few miles away in Lake Geneva with the only Bureau vehicle.
 The Hermanson vehicle was out also and thus could not be commandeered by the G-Men.